tp-hk/web-app-lab/Udemy/README.md

   3. Add navigation between new component and other components
   4. Create UI + internal logic for the new component
   5. If needed, wire with action creator and application state.
 To do that:
-    - First create the action
+    - First add the action creator
     - Then create the reducer that works with the action
     - Then wire up component with actions and the state
 - One of the components will be "prompted" to a container/smart component: a component with connection to the Redux state (bridge between view and states)